Terradue/jquery-wps-client/README.md

 ## Dependencies

-** This plugin needs the js library/frameworks listed below.
-Please include these dependencies in your page to use jquery.wps.client. **
+This plugin needs the js library/frameworks listed below.

+Include these dependencies in your page.

 - [jquery](http://jquery.com)
 - [jquery-ui](https://jqueryui.com/)